 So in other words, if someone has run out on payments, the worst that can happen is the agency doesn’t collect but the person who didn’t pay receives consequences such as a note on their credit report that they’ve had accounts go to collections.
 You don’t pay a dime.

 The best that can happen is you’ll get at least 50% of the money that was owed, back.
 You might be able to expense the collections agency’s commission as a tax-deduction (of course, talk to your accountant about that).

 No one feels good about making that call to the collections agency.
 No one.
 It’s scary to make the call.

 At the same time, the person not paying has a lot of options before anything gets to a point where it needs to go to collections.
 One of those options is making more measured financial decisions prior to committing to something.
-Another is needing to say “no” to something else that they want–trips to Disneyland, new Nikes, eating out, moving to a new country, etc.–so that they can honor a financial commitment that they’ve made.
+Another is needing to say “no” to something else they want — trips to Disneyland, new Nikes, eating out, moving to a new country, etc. — so they can honor a financial commitment they’ve made.

 And finally, another option is contacting you and saying, “I can’t pay the full amount yet, but here’s what I can pay.”
 I wouldn’t personally recommend sending someone to collections if they are staying in touch and doing their best to pay what they can after a financial challenge presents itself.
 Someone who doesn’t choose to do any of those things isn’t honoring their own personal integrity, nor are they honoring the financial obligation they made to you and the expenses you might have incurred in including them in your retreat, group, or other offering.